railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_warehouses.rst

 .. tip:: Conflict Resolution

    You may find draft production or procurement orders to be created although they should not exist.
-   That can happen if the system is badly configured (for example if you have forgotten to set the supplier on a product).
+   That can happen if the system is badly configured (for example, if you have forgotten to set the supplier on a product).

    To check this, look at the list of procurements in the exception state in the menu